-Regarding metals, for CNC machining projects of metal parts, our workshop principally uses aluminium.
+Regarding metals, for CNC machining projects of metal parts, our workshop principally uses aluminum.
 This metal is particularly strong and lightweight.
 In addition, it provides good conductivity and is easily machinable.
 Steel is the second most used metal by our team.
 Its hardness is higher and it is very resistant to shocks.
 Several steel alloys are available.

 How to choose the material for my CNC machining project?

 In CNC machining, we offer the main families of plastic materials.
 They offer different properties.
 The material is chosen according to the technical constraints of parts and their final use.
 Our workshop is able to assist you in the selection of materials to meet your specifications.
 Here are some examples of recommendations to ensure certain properties:

 - Transparent plastic parts are feasible with PC and PMMA